A chronology of key events

 2012 June - Government announces plans to sell off hundreds of state assets in a drive to expand the private sector.

-Uzbekistan agrees to allow NATO to remove its military vehicles and equipment through its territory as NATO-led forces speed up their withdrawal from Afghanistan.
+Uzbekistan agrees to allow NATO to move its military vehicles and equipment through its territory as NATO-led forces speed up their withdrawal from Afghanistan.

 2012 September - Government strips largest mobile phone operator, Russian-owned Uzdunrobita, of its license to operate and arrests several managers.
 Swiss police begin a related money-laundering investigation that eventually involves President Karimov's elder daughter, Gulnara.